indigo-iam/egi-trust-anchors-container/README.md

 docker volume create cabundle
 docker volume create trustanchors
 ```
-The script behavior is controlled by 5 environment variables:
+The script behavior is controlled by several environment variables:

 - `FETCH_CRL_TIMEOUT_SECS` (default 5 seconds): timeout of fetch-crl operations
 - `FORCE_TRUST_ANCHORS_UPDATE` (default unset): **needs to be defined for the update to be executed**.
 If unset (or empty string) the script
 exits immediately and doesn't do anything
-- `TRUST_ANCHORS_TARGET` (default unset): i**needs to be defined to properly update the trustanchors**.
+- `TRUST_ANCHORS_TARGET` (default unset): **needs to be defined to properly update the trustanchors**.
 Location where the egi trustanchors
 volume is mounted (where the container /etc/grid-security/certificates is rsync'ed)
-- `CA_BUNDLE_TARGET` (default unset): location where the system ca bundles are kept and where the container /etc/pki is rsync'ed, in particular
+- `CA_BUNDLE_TARGET` (default unset): **definition recommended to get the last version of the standard CA trust**.
+Location where the system CA
+bundles are kept and where the container /etc/pki is rsync'ed, in particular
 the bundle `tls-ca-bundle-all.pem` that contains the usual system bundle plus the egi trust-anchors
 - `CA_BUNDLE_SECRET_TARGET` (default unset): an optional kubernetes secret including tls-ca-bundle-all.pem